bmeck/I-D/javascript-mjs/draft.md

 The media type registrations herein are divided into two major categories: the sole media type "text/javascript" which is now in common usage, and all of the media types that are obsolete.

-For both categories, The ECMAScript media types are to be updated to point to a non-vendor specific standard undated specification of ECMAScript.
+For both categories, the ECMAScript media types are to be updated to point to a non-vendor-specific standard undated specification of ECMAScript.
 In addition, a new file extension of .mjs is to be added to the list of file extensions with the restriction that it must correspond to the Module grammar of {{ECMA-262}}.
 Finally, the {{HTML}} specification is using "text/javascript" as the default media type of ECMAScript when preparing script tags; therefore, "text/javascript" has been moved intended usage from OBSOLETE to COMMON.

+These changes are to be reflected in [the IANA Media Type registry](https://www.iana.org/assignments/media-types/media-types.xhtml).

 ## Common Javascript Media Types